Elementary OS: 5.0 Juno

 elementary OS 5.0, known by its codename "Juno", was released on 16 October 2018.
+The shift in version numbering was explained by founder Danielle Foré as being primarily intended to avoid causing confusion among new users into thinking the OS was still in pre-stable development.
 The update brings changes to the AppCenter pay-what-you-want system, as well a Night Light feature for changing the screen color at night, and adjustable window tiling as well as several other new features for the Pantheon desktop and elementary OS applications.
 The update also contained a new Housekeeping feature in settings, which removes trashed, as well as temporary, files after a given time interval.

 Jack Wallen, writing for TechRepublic, praised the update for bringing subtle changes and improving upon Loki.
 Jason Evangelho, writing for Forbes, called the update elegant, stating that "elementary OS 5.0 Juno, thus far, does just work.
 And looks absolutely beautiful doing it."
 In a review from LinuxInsider, the reviewer called the operating system a "very solid Linux distro" despite criticizing it for lacking power-user features.